Street Name Clearinghouse Program

 - Street names are reserved for the developer for two years.
 If delays occur, an extension must be requested, and an additional two years can be provided.
 Extensions require that a request form be re-submitted and selecting the “extension” box.

-- A monthly Street Name Reference Report is generated from the database and is available on our website.
+- A Street Name Listing of reserved and existing names is generated from the database and is available on our website.